|

 The Hollywood action movie retelling of Tolkien's stodgy fantasy tome

-continues with this latest middle instalment that clocks in at three
+continues with this latest middle installment that clocks in at three

 hours, pretty much like the first movie.
 Not that I ever finished the